Wightslayer/OOPDeepLearningCPP/README.md

 ### Object Oriented Programming

 #### The project uses Object Oriented Programming techniques.
-Every .h file shows that classes have private member variables or function and also public facing functions to interact with the class
+Every .h file shows that classes have private member variables or function and also public facing functions to interact with the class.

 #### Classes use appropriate access specifiers for class members.
 Every .h file shows private and public variables/functions.
 Moreover, the inheritence in dataloader.h line 32 to 53 show that the parent class is inheritet as public because the functions inside the parent class need to be accessed through the derived class.

 #### Overloaded functions allow the same function to operate on different parameters.
 The node class has 2 implementations for backward, depending if a parameter is provided.
-The implementation of the function and overloaded function is in node.cpp line 71 to 92
+The implementation of the function and overloaded function is in node.cpp line 71 to 92.

 ### Memory Management

 #### The project makes use of references in function declarations.
 The SoftMaxGradLoss in main.cpp uses has 2 parameters as references.
-I use references here as I need 2 outputs from the function
+I use references here as I need 2 outputs from the function.